evgenyb/evgenyb.github.io/_posts/2020-08-17-arm-templates-deployment-time.md

 Provisioning of Azure resources takes time and the more infrastructure components are in your environment, the more time it takes to provision new environment.
 If you adapt immutable infrastructure with use of blue-green or canary provisioning model, then deployment time might not be so critical, but if your Disaster Recovery strategy is "redeploy on disaster", and during disaster, when you need to quickly provision new environment, then every minute counts.

 If we look at the options from `time it takes to provision resource` perspective, then obviously options #1 and #3 perform best and #2 is the slowest one.
+If you don't want to use Simple template or linked templates an still want to improve deployment time, you can implement parallel deployment logic in your master script, but then you need to understand your resources dependencies and know what resources can be run in parallel.
+As you can imagine, that of cause adds extra complexity, but technically it's possible.

 ## Let's get some numbers